-Commonwealth Foundation presdient/CEO: Write Pa.'s next chapter without tax-and-spend policies
+Commonwealth Foundation president/CEO: Write Pa.'s next chapter without tax-and-spend policies

 In his fourth budget address, Gov. Tom Wolf challenged lawmakers to write “a story about a brighter future we can build together.”
 Nice rhetoric, but the truth is, the strides Pennsylvania has made in recent years have come despite Wolf's opposition, not because of his support.